onasiscart/onasiscart/README.md

 ### Get in touch

-Feel free to explore my full list of repositories below (or check my Pinned Repositories for direct access).
+Feel free to explore all my pinned repositories below.
 Please contact me if you have any questions or interesting projects where I could be of use!

 * **[LinkedIn](https://www.linkedin.com/in/ona-siscart-noguer)**
 * **[onasiscart@icloud.com](mailto:onasiscart@icloud.com)**